Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Kids can collect anything, but their interests change as often as the latest fad.
 Try to start them on free and cheap collectibles until they learn their true collecting passions.
 Some of these starter collections can become real, adult collections one day.
 One never knows.

 Collecting stamps, coins and paper money does not have to be expensive.
 I happened on a site a couple of years ago called stampwants.com.
 They now go by bidstart.com and offer a wide range of collectibles at very reasonable prices, some you bid on some you can buy and shipping is reasonable, my favorite seller is countrybears.
-Also find someone in the mail room of a company and have them save stamps off of their mail, and some people also collect the printed meter marks used in place of stamps that are popular with businesses.

 No one talks about hobbies any more, so happy for this posting!
 I found a most affordable souvenir and collectable is the "squashed" or "elongated" pennies.
 You put a penny in a machine, choose the image you would like & it costs 25 cents.
 There are websites that list machine locations.
 I had a blast one year I went to Disney and collected the squashed pennies around the park.
 Almost every city I've been to since has these penny machines and its a great collectible souvenir!